dtekcth/data101/src/beginner/git/setup.md

 3. Click on `SSH Keys`, it's right around the middle.
 ---
 4. Click on `Add new key`.
 5. Put in your public key again, feel free to give it a name. `Authentication & Signing` is fine for usage type.
 Here you can also change the expiration date of the key.
-If you'd like you can change this to any date you'd like.
+If you'd like you can change this to any date you'd like, such as when you will graduate.
 6. Press `Add key`.

 [^encryption]: Take note that the specific encryption algorithm (Ed25519) might